Aquarium Medications and Treatments Part 1 | How They Work & Use

 Please understand this fee covers the time to format and our fees to Adobe to generate this PDF article

-; You MUST click on "Return to Americn Aquarium Products" at the end of the transaction to be redirected to your download/e-book
+PLEASE NOTE; You MUST click on "Return to American Aquarium Products" at the end of the transaction to be redirected to your download/e-book

 If you have found this site helpful (or the sister site Aquarium and Pond Answers), please consider a donation to help with the 100s of hours of research and regular updates that go into these articles: